tannerdolby/tannerdolby.com/src/writing/intro-client-side-js.md

 <h2 class="post-heading"> Putting it all together!</h2>

 Navigate to the `script.js` file in the home js-tutorial directory and lets start writing JS code for constructing a basic DOM tree.
-You will be utilizing everything mentioned so far to build a small web page with virtually created HTML elements.
+You will be utilizing everything mentioned so far to build a small web page with programmatically created HTML elements.

 ### Step 1
 Create the `<main>` and `<section>` HTML elements with a `class` attribute then inject and set a value for each.